-~FAT 2203 Fine Arts Theatre / 3 credits (3 lec.)
+~FAT 2203 Fine Arts Theatre

 A general introduction to the various areas of theatre arts: structure of drama, acting, directing, scene construction, lighting, and general production requirements.
 Live theatrical productions are used in order to enhance the textbook items covered in the course lectures.